 Breckenridge was a place that didn’t impress me the first time I shredded there.
 However, it was an icy day and one of the locals I’d met called it Brecken fridge.
 I rode around trying to get my bearings, but I couldn’t find any powder on the mountain.

-At the time, I was frustrated, and I could see if there was fresh powder how awesome this place would be.
-However I had trouble imagining it because I kept losing control on the ice.
-Towards the end of my first run I considered getting some ice skates.
+At the time, I was frustrated, and I could see if there was fresh powder and how awesome this place would be.
+However, I had trouble imagining it because I kept losing edge control on the ice.
+Toward the end of my first run, I considered getting some ice skates.

-I checked out the trail map, and realized peak 6 was bigger than my home resort, Afton Alps.
-I admit, I’m a cynic.
+I checked out the trail map and realized peak 6 was bigger than my home resort, Afton Alps.

 Breckenridge is located in the Colorado Rockies.
 It’s about 80 miles west of Denver on I70 and will take around 1 1/2 hours to get there if the traffic is clear.
 Sometimes rock slides or bad weather can slow a driver down.
 Click Here for directions that come right from their site.